m0raaswrld/Product-Trend-Intelligence/README_TEMPLATE.md

  __Key Insights__

-   Electronics account for ~38% of total sales, but only ~25% of overall profit, suggesting opportunities for pricing or cost optimization.
+   - Electronics account for ~38% of total sales, but only ~25% of overall profit, suggesting opportunities for pricing or cost optimization.

-   Bikes and Accessories, while smaller in sales volume (~15–20%), contribute disproportionately to profit (~30%), indicating high-margin opportunities.
+   - Bikes and Accessories, while smaller in sales volume (~15–20%), contribute disproportionately to profit (~30%), indicating high-margin opportunities.

-   Products with low sales but high profit margins can be prioritized for targeted marketing.
+   - Products with low sales but high profit margins can be prioritized for targeted marketing.

-   60% of customers are concentrated in just 3–4 states, highlighting potential for geographic expansion.
+   - 60% of customers are concentrated in just 3–4 states, highlighting potential for geographic expansion.

-   High-value customers (annual purchases > $10k) represent ~8–10% of the customer base but generate ~35% of total revenue, this shows that targeting high-value customers is more effective than increasing low-value customer volume.
+   - High-value customers (annual purchases > $10k) represent ~8–10% of the customer base but generate ~35% of total revenue, this shows that targeting high-value customers is more effective than increasing low-value customer volume.

-   Low-value customers show a slight decline (~3% YoY), signaling a need for retention strategies.
+   - Low-value customers show a slight decline (~3% YoY), signaling a need for retention strategies.

-   Peak sales occur in Q4 (Nov–Dec) and mid-year (July–August).
+   - Peak sales occur in Q4 (Nov–Dec) and mid-year (July–August).

-   Discounts and promotions drive temporary spikes in revenue, but often reduce profit margins.
+   - Discounts and promotions drive temporary spikes in revenue, but often reduce profit margins.

-   Electronics are typically purchased in single-item orders, while Bikes and Accessories often include multiple items per order.
+   - Electronics are typically purchased in single-item orders, while Bikes and Accessories often include multiple items per order.

-   Large-value orders with few items suggest premium product purchases
+   - Large-value orders with few items suggest premium product purchases

  __Challenges & Solutions__

-   Challenge: Complex KPI calculations
+   __Challenge__: Complex KPI calculations
-   Solution: Used DAX time intelligence functions
+   __Solution__: Used DAX time intelligence functions

-   Challenge: Category hierarchy gaps
+   __Challenge__: Category hierarchy gaps
-   Solution: Filled missing subcategories via reference table
+   __Solution__: Filled missing subcategories via reference table

-   Challenge: Performance with large fact table
+   __Challenge__: Performance with large fact table
-   Solution: Replaced calculated columns with measures
+   __Solution__: Replaced calculated columns with measures

-   Challenge: Handling nulls in customer demographic data
+   __Challenge__: Handling nulls in customer demographic data
-   Solution: Imputed missing values with defaults or categorized as “Unknown” to maintain analysis integrity
+   __Solution__: Imputed missing values with defaults or categorized as “Unknown” to maintain analysis integrity

  __Assumptions & Limitations__